Movax12/ca65hl/manual.md

         ; if all bits match do code
     endif

-The indexed sytax can also be used:
+The array syntax can also be used:

     if ( foo[ x + 3 ] >= #1 )
         ;